pangeacyber/pangea-extensions-firebase/firestore-audit-log/README.md

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows the extension to write redacted strings to Cloud Firestore.)
+* datastore.user (Reason: Allows the extension to write Secure Audit Log response to Cloud Firestore.)